-The 670 houses in the trial area of Winlaton plus the church, primary school and several businesses will all receive the hydrogen blend for a period of around 10 months starting early in 2021.
+The 670 houses in the trial area of Winlaton plus the church, primary school and several businesses will all receive the hydrogen blend for a period of around 10 months starting in Spring 2021.

 Northern Gas Networks runs the Winlaton network and has the support of Gateshead Council.
 A rigorous approach to safety has been adopted and the project team has worked with the Health and Safety Executive (HSE).
 Free gas safety checks for appliances have already been carried out at all the properties which will receive the blended gas.

 This exciting project is a vital step towards using hydrogen in the public gas network and the results will be submitted to the Government to help form policies about the future of gas.
 If blended gas was distributed to homes and businesses across the country, it could prevent 6 million tonnes of carbon dioxide being released to the atmosphere every year.
 That’s the same as taking 2.5 million cars off the roads so the project is hugely important.

 Will it cost me anything?

 During the demonstration, the hydrogen element of customers’ gas bills will be free of charge.
 We’re liaising with the different gas suppliers involved to work out the best way of administering this and will then inform customers